 The third method was used to understand the uncertainty of treatment effects in subgroups based on pivotal trial populations.
 The approach used RWE to inform the design of a risk-equation (risk score) that is used to stratify patients with multiple sclerosis based on their risk of relapse in simulated trials.
 The power and uncertainty of the simulated trials could be used to inform future study design.

 Outputs of analyses were discussed at a GetReal workshop during which stakeholder views of the utility and applicability of the methods tested were obtained.
-Workshop outputs are reported here.
-The following questions were discussed:
+Workshop outputs are reported in this GetReal report (D1.6) The following questions were discussed:

 - Could you envisage using these approaches in your decision-making process?

 - Are there situations where this approach is particularly useful (or not at all useful)?

 - What issues might stand in the way of adopting this approach?

 - Are there situations where these approaches would be particularly useful (or not at all useful)?